apertureless/vue-chartjs/docs/guide/README.md

 ```

 ::: danger Template Tag can not be merged
-Do not include the `<template>` tag to your `.vue` files.
+Do not include the `<template>` tag in your `.vue` single-file components.
 Vue can **not** merge templates.
-If you add an empty `<template>` tag, Vue will take the template from your component and not from the extended one, which will result in an empty template and errors.
+If you add an empty `<template>` tag, Vue will take the template from your component and not from the extended one, which will result in an empty template and unexpected errors.
 :::

 ## Updating Charts

 Chart.js does not provide a live update if you change the datasets.
-However, `vue-chartjs` provides two mixins to achieve this.
+However, `vue-chartjs` provides two mixins to achieve this:

 - `reactiveProp`
 - `reactiveData`

-Both mixins do actually achieve the same.
+Both mixins achieve the same result.
 Most of the time you will use `reactiveProp`.
 It extends the logic of your chart component and automatically creates a prop named `chartData` and adds a `vue watch` on this prop.
-On data change, it will either call `update()` if only the data inside the datasets has changed or `renderChart()` if new datasets were added.
+On data mutation, it will call `update()` if the data inside the datasets has changed, or `renderChart()` if new datasets were added.

-`reactiveData` simply creates a local chartData variable which is not a prop! and adds a watcher.
-This is only useful if you need single purpose charts and make an API call inside your chart component.
+`reactiveData` simply creates a local `chartData` variable (which is not a `prop`!) and adds a watcher.
+This is only useful if you need single-purpose charts or need an API call inside your chart component.

 ### Example